patsarmient/py_NLP-Classification-Twitter-Sentiment-Analysis/README.md

   ![App Screenshot](https://github.com/patsarmient/py_NLP-Classification-Twitter-Sentiment-Analysis/blob/main/z_Methods_Formula_Naive_Bayes.png)

-  The goal of Bernoulli Naïve Bayes is to calculate the conditional probability of the features, i.e., mean sentiment score or number of tweets given a class or label, i.e., top ten, or not for a particular movie (Esposito and Esposito 2020, chap.14).
+  The goal of Bernoulli Naïve Bayes is to calculate the conditional probability of the features, i.e., mean sentiment score or number of tweets given a binary class or label, i.e., top ten (1), or not (0) for a particular movie (Esposito and Esposito 2020, chap.14).

   #### Logistic Regression